-Just like people don’t learn to drive cars by playing Gran Tourismo, they don’t learn to drive motorcycles by watching motocross.
+Just like people don’t learn to drive cars by playing racing video games, they don’t learn to drive motorcycles by watching motocross.
 Motorcycle driver’s education isn’t part of high school curriculum, so it’s up to independent companies to deliver the classes that bikers need to safe on the road.
-The Motorcycle Safety Foundation operates courses in all fifty states for all levels of rider, and they even include an interactive game on their website, so anyone can see what it’s like to face the challenges unique to riding a motorcycle.
+The Motorcycle Safety Foundation operates courses in all fifty states for all levels of rider.
+To find a motorcycle class near you, simply enter your zip code in the MSF Basic RideCourse section.
+They even include an interactive game on their website, so anyone can see what it’s like to face the challenges unique to riding a motorcycle.

 Once you’ve obtained your motorcycle license, it’s a good idea to keep up with your education.
 The more confident you are in your skills, the more opportunities you have to do longer, more challenging rides.
-Many motorcycle safety schools offer courses for experienced bikers as well as beginners, so even if you’ve been riding for four decades, you can still keep your skills sharp.
+Many motorcycle safety schools offer courses for experienced bikers as well as beginners.
+That way, even if you’ve been riding for decades, you can still keep your skills sharp.

-More than half of motorcycle accidents are between a motorcycle and a four-wheeled vehicle.
+More than half of motorcycle accidents are between a motorcycle and a four-wheel vehicle.
 There are several reasons for this, but it highlights the importance of mutual awareness on the road.
 Motorcycles are smaller than cars and often move through traffic in ways drivers do not anticipate.
-For example, lane-splitting – the act of driving a motorcycle between two lanes of traffic – is not explicitly illegal in some states, but most drivers don’t expect a vehicle between two lanes of traffic.
+For example, lane-splitting – the act of driving a motorcycle between two lanes of traffic – is not explicitly illegal in some states.
+However, most drivers don’t expect a vehicle between two lanes of traffic.